 1. Create a Simple Module

-Invoice is an element of the Magento order processing that is as important as the order itself.
+Invoice is an element of the that is as important as the order itself.
 An invoice is a document that signifies the "agreement" between a store and a person and contains all of the order details.

 Usually, order invoices in Magento 2 are created automatically, once the payment was authorized or captured by the store.
 However, there are cases when you need to create an invoice programmatically in Magento 2.